bgodfray/Rock_paper_scissors_python/README.md

 -Stanford Code in place version 1

-This code be run on the code in place environment.
+This code is to be run on the code in place environment.

 -Python version 2